flour/redisearch_sample/README.md

 # RediSearch sample project using ASP.NET Core

 In this project you may see simple mechanism of autocomplete using RediSearch.
-In common you fullfil some products catalog and you need to have possibility to rapidly look for products by term that user typed on clint-side.
+In common you fullfil some products catalog and you need to have possibility to rapidly look for products by term that user typed on client-side.
 So here it is =)

 General purpose is to get familiar with RediSearch, but in future it may grow into something interesting